alanng10/class-lang/Info/Article/Word/a.md

 Word "square" has meaning that is cube.

+Word "enter" has meaning that is inn finish.

 Word "post" has meaning that is queued event.

 Word "path" has meaning that is way.